 Social media is a very powerful tool in today’s world.
 It is a double-edged sword.
 You can use it to motivate you or it can also be an extremely distracting tool that takes your attention away.

 In my Facebook account, I try to follow successful people and people who I want to become.
 And at the same time, I unfollow those who I believe are not helping me in achieving my goals, including some friends who often share unrelated or negative news.

 23. Put up some motivational and inspirational posters

 Just like what I mentioned before, whatever that is out of your sight, will be out of your mind.
 This is why vision boards work.
 And the same reason applies to motivational and inspirational posters.

-Whenever you see uplifting quotes on posters on the wall, they remind you of your goals and what you need to get done.
+Whenever you see uplifting posters on the wall, they remind you of your goals and what you need to get done.
 And thus, these vision-triggers will drive you into taking action.

 24. Practice gratefulness

 Practicing gratitude every day helps you adjust your thinking little by little.
 You become less prone to sweating the small stuff and appreciate what you have in life.
 Gratitude changes the way you think and the way you approach working.